Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 }
 {% endhighlight %}

-## The DataContainer class
+### The DataContainer class
-Below is an example of how the DataContainer class could look like, as mentioned earlier, it's up to you to modify it to your needs.
+Below is the DataContainer class, used to add some new data to the existing event.

 {% highlight php %}